Guide for Wildfire Smoke

 What makes for an Effective Air Purifier?

-For an air purifier to improve your indoor air quality it needs to have sufficient air flow for your space AND have filters that can clean everything in the air.
+For an air purifier to improve your indoor air quality for smoke it needs to have sufficient air flow for your space AND have filters that can clean everything in the air.

 This is harder than it sounds because highly effective air filters tend to reduce air flow.
 So, if you then use a super-powerful fan you can end up with too much noise.